-When available, these meals are prepared with in-season local organic fruits and vegetables and delivered the very same day.
-Vegetarian options are available by request Nutrition and allergy information, as well as carbohydrate counts for each meal, are available online on the SVVSD Nutrition Services site.
+When available, district lunches are prepared with in-season, local organic fruits and vegetables and delivered the very same day.
+Nutrition and allergy information, as well as carbohydrate counts for each meal, are available online on the SVVSD Nutrition Services site.

 Student ID Numbers will be needed to order lunch.
 Returning parents, your student’s Student ID number can be found in the Infinite Campus Parent Portal.
 Parents who are new and have not yet used the parent portal, you may call the school office at 303.682.4339 or email email@example.com to request your student’s ID number.